Pizza Dough Recipe

 - Bake on a pizza stone preheated as hot as possible.
 This may take over an hour to heat.
 Remember, traditional pizza ovens may be 1000 degrees F or more.
 That’s how they get those gorgeous crisp edges.
 If you’re really serious about pizza making you could even get yourself a pizza oven.

 - Use a simple fresh pizza sauce.
 Pesto or Vegan Pesto is also a good base.
+We love it in this Vegan Pesto Pizza with Heirloom Tomatoes.

 - For crispy pizza, roll the dough as thin as possible.
 For more chew, leave it a little thicker and bake longer.